Tjofil/ORT2_Logisim_CPU/README.md

 # Logisim CPU
-A simple processor with von Neumann architecture, 1-address format of instructions and interrupt handling.
+A simple processor with von Neumann architecture, 1-address format of instructions and interrupt handling..